Installing on Linux — Overview

 Here is a list of available installation options.

-- All-in-One: Install KubeSphere on a single node.
+- All-in-one installation: Install KubeSphere on a single node.
 It is only for users to quickly get familiar with KubeSphere.

-- Multi-Node: Install KubeSphere on multiple nodes.
+- Multi-node installation: Install KubeSphere on multiple nodes.
 It is for testing or development.

-- High Availability Installation: Install high availability KubeSphere on multiple nodes which is used for the production environment.
+- High availability installation: Install a highly-available KubeSphere cluster with multiple nodes which is used for production.